ismaelucm/massis_tutorial/docs/Examples.md

 MassisLua.createHuman("population", 1, "MainGate")
 ```

-This scenario describes a behaviour profile named *population* that used the behaviour **FollowingPath** and its speed is a random value between 1 to 5.
-The parameter path of the behaviour is equal to *class1* and it is the destination of the agent.
-In the command section, the scenario creating one agent with the profile *population* at "MainGate" position.
+The *Commands* section specifies that the scenario will start with the creation of one agent with the profile *population* at the *MainGate* position.

-To launch the example, the following command is needed
+The example can be executed with the following command:

 ```bash
 > ./LaunchServer.sh -f SimpleExample01.lua